-Learning Punctuation: Colons and Semicolons
+Mastering English Punctuation: Using Colons and Semicolons

 - michael0585

-- 2 min read
+- 3 min read

-Introduction - Learning English Punctuation
+Introduction - Mastering English Punctuation

-the difference between them
+The difference between them

-when you should (and should not) use them
+When you should (and should not) use them

-If you cannot see it, this is what the colon looks like:
+I used a colon in that first sentence.
+If you cannot see it, here’s what the colon looks like:

 Colon ( : )